|PARTICIPATE||at Field Day|

 The exact location is 442809 N x 730506 W.

-The Field Day site has moved 500 feet SOUTH of our past home for the last 32 years.
+Last year, out Field Day site moved 500 feet SOUTH of our past home for the last 32 years.

 There are three areas of activity at the Field Day site.
 All areas are on

 the right hand side of Redmond Road, just less than a mile up from Mountainview Drive.|